-Please see the Policy and Procedures Manual section 8.9.2 for up to date, specific information.
+Please see the section 8.9.2 of the Policy and Procedures Manual for up to date, specific information.

 In general, at least half of the outcomes leading to the award of an ACT Senior Secondary Certificate should be the result of studies in courses accredited or registered by the Board of Senior Secondary Studies at the school from which they are graduating.